Rainyan/userscript-weebkiller/README.md

 * _It doesn't work for some live streams/VODs._
   * The script activates only if the title of the stream has Japanese characters in it.
 Since YouTube has started auto-translating video titles, this can disrupt the detection.
 I'd recommend you try the [YT Auto Translate Canceler](https://github.com/pcouy/YoutubeAutotranslateCanceler/) userscript to work around this issue.
-* _Does the irony of this script's naming escape you?_
+* _Are you unaware of the irony of this script's naming?_
   * No 😀